szoftveres/RF_Microwave/radar/README.md

-## FMCW Radar
+## Experimental FMCW Radar

+This experimental radar was built to test out a fully DIY-built RF system (RF amplifiers, VCO, beamforming antennas, splitters, etc..) as well as to gain experience with simple digital signal processing in GNU Octave.

 ### Architecture

-The radar operates in the 902-928 MHz frequency band and uses mostly DIY components (including the antennas).
+Architecturally the radar is conventional (standard), operating in the 902-928 MHz frequency band.
 The analog (baseband and sweep sync) signals are fed into a stereo audio line-in interface of a PC, recorded and saved as 48kHz sample rate stereo WAV file.
 The WAV file is then processed by the [processing script](https://github.com/szoftveres/RF_Microwave/tree/main/radar/fmcw_process.m).

 ![arch](arch.png)